thu-ml/HiDe-Prompt/README.md

 # HiDe-Prompt
-The official implementation of HiDe-Prompt.
+The official implementation of HiDe-Prompt (NeurIPS 2023, Spotlight).

 ## Requirements
 - Python 3.6+